I HAD A BALL AT CINDERELLA AND YOU WILL TOO!

 Louie’s dance technique proves he has “still got it”.
 His whole body is expressive, every movement precise and quite simply fabulous and his fouetté turns (turning fast on one leg with the other whipping out to the side) would put dancers half his age to shame.

 And what of Prince Charming?
 Our handsome prince is played by Andrew Derbyshire, no stranger to treading the boards in huge shows, from We Will Rock You to Joseph and the Amazing Technicolor Dreamcoat.
-Prince Charming is an accomplished leading man, joining Cinders for a duet (Wherever You Will Go) which showcases both performers’ voices and His Royal Highness in particular is a bit of a charmer on the dance floor.
+Prince Charming is an accomplished leading man, joining Cinders for a duet (‘Wherever You Will Go’) that showcases both performers’ voices and His Royal Highness in particular is a bit of a charmer on the dance floor.

 The junior ensemble cast revel in their roles.
-This writer was in their shoes at Milton Keynes Theatre back in 2000 for Goldilocks and the Three Bears.
+This writer was in their shoes at Milton Keynes Theatre some years ago.
 Rest assured, they will remember the experience of being on that stage in pantomime for years to come.
-Their performance inspired me to re-live my favourite panto moments and look at old pictures!
+Their performance inspired me to re-live my favourite panto moments and look at old photographs!
+(The picture below is of me in the year 2000 pantomime, Goldilocks and the Three Bears.)

-This rags-to-riches tale has everything you could wish for: stunning sets, an awesome cast of talented performers, plenty of ‘look behind you’ and ‘oh no it isn’t’ moments, ample innuendo to keep the adults entertained, plus real live ponies.
+This rags-to-riches tale has everything you could wish for.
+Stunning sets.
+An awesome cast of talented performers.
+Plenty of ‘look behind you’ and ‘oh no it isn’t’ moments.
+Ample innuendo to keep the adults entertained.
+And even real ponies.

 As if that wasn’t enough, the voice of Milton Keynes – the Milton Keynes Citizen newspaper – even appears onstage in a very special panto format!